-When the graphical mode cannot be used in a Linux environment, use the service rcvhb {stop | start | status} command to stop, start, or check the status of services after starting the HBA address rename setup service once.
+When the graphical mode cannot be used, use the service rcvhb {stop | start | status} command to stop, start, or check the status of services after starting the HBA address rename setup service once.

 When operating correctly, the descriptions are displayed as below.